mhanberg/blog/_posts/2018-11-08-conducting-good-retrospectives.md

 1. Enumerate events that happened during the last two weeks on sticky notes.
     - Limit to 5 minutes
-1. The facilitator will draw a horizontal axis on the white board, with the left side indicating _bad_ and the right side _good_.
+1. The facilitator will draw a horizontal axis on the whiteboard, with the left side indicating _bad_ and the right side _good_.
 1. Each person will give a brief description of their stickies and place them on the axis where they think they belong.
 1. The facilitator then draws a vertical axis, with the top indicating the event was _in the team's control_ and the bottom that it was _not in the team's control_.
 1. The facilitator quickly pulls each sticky to the appropriate place on the vertical axis.
 This is usually obvious, but the rest of the team will signal where they think it should go in case of disagreement.